git/git.github.io/SoC-2016-Microprojects.md

 https://scribu.github.io/travis-stats/#git/git

 After you have done this look at the randomly failing tests and try to figure out why they fail.
-See [here](https://travis-ci.org/git/git/jobs/108417904) for an example of such a test failure
+See [here](https://travis-ci.org/git/git/jobs/108417904) for an example of such a test failure.

 ### Teach "git pull --rebase" the "--[no-]autostash" option